ConvBKI: Real-Time Probabilistic Semantic Mapping Network with Quantifiable Uncertainty: Literature Review

 Perception in off-road driving is challenging due to less structured environments with more ambiguity and unbalanced data than on-road driving.
 Roads generally contain a finite set of easily distinguishable classes with a regular geometric pattern, such as the location and shape of roads, vehicles, traffic lights, etc. However, off-road presents more irregular geometric shapes which are not easily segmented and depend on context \cite{Rellis3D}.
 Although on-road perception has advanced tremendously due to a plethora of large-scale datasets \cite{SemanticKITTI, Waymo_Cite, NuScenes}, fewer off-road semantic segmentation datasets are available \cite{Rellis3D, RUGD, Yamaha}.
 RELLIS-3D is the largest off-road LiDAR semantic segmentation data set at the time of writing, containing 13,556 labeled point clouds.
 The labels are unequally distributed, dominated by grass, tree, and bush semantic categories.
 Uncertainty-aware semantic segmentation \cite{KPConv} significantly outperforms baselines \cite{SalsaNext} on RELLIS-3D \cite{Rellis3D}, emphasizing the importance of uncertainty quantification on challenging unstructured outdoor perception.

 Other works have found that geometric information alone is insufficient for off-road autonomy due to ambiguous structure \cite{DARPA, DARPA_CMU, Off-Road-Obstacle}, necessitating more information on traversability through semantic mapping \cite{Yamaha}.
 For example, without semantic context, a bush or tall blade of grass may be confused as impenetrable obstacles.
-Due to these challenges of off-road navigation, we test the semantic mapping and uncertainty quantification of ConvBKI on a new off-road data set.
+Due to these challenges of off-road navigation, we test the semantic mapping and uncertainty quantification of ConvBKI on a new off-road data set {in Section \ref{sec:Results}.
+In the next section we introduce background on efficient probabilistic mapping necessary to understand our proposed method.} {